How to Raise Prices Without Losing Clients

 Why C-tier first?
 Two reasons:

-If they leave: You just fired your worst clients, and they think it was their idea.
-You freed 5-10 hours per week for A-tier clients or new prospects at the higher rate.
+If they leave, you’ve effectively fired your worst clients and they believe it was their decision, giving you back 5–10 hours per week for A‑tier clients or new prospects at the higher rate.

 Day 6: Notify B-tier clients